modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   python main_esr9.py webcam -w "/control_interface/image_esr9" -d -s 2 -b --frames 10 --max_frames 10 --video_mware yarp --facial_expressions_mware yarp --facial_expressions_port "/control_interface/facial_expressions_esr9" --face_detection 3 --img_width 320 --img_height 240 --jpg
   ```

-  **Result**: Make sure you are facing the right camera (Pepper or iCub) and you should now be able to see the robots changing their facial expressions (iCub) or LED colors (Pepper) corresponding to your facial expressions.
+  **Outcome**: Make sure you are facing the right camera (Pepper or iCub) and you should now be able to see the robots changing their facial expressions (iCub) or LED colors (Pepper) corresponding to your facial expressions.
 </details>